US decides to rejoin UNESCO and pay back dues, to counter Chinese influence

 U.S. Deputy Secretary of State for Management and Resources Richard Verma submitted a letter last week to UNESCO Director General Audrey Azoulay formalizing the plan to rejoin.

-Azoulay informed ambassadors of the U.S. decision in a special meeting Monday.
-The return of the U.S. — once the agency’s biggest funder — is expected to face a vote by its 193 member states next month, according to a UNESCO diplomat.
+Applause rang out in the solemn UNESCO auditorium as Azoulay announced the plan to ambassadors at a special meeting Monday, and delegate after delegate stood up to welcome the news — and the new influx of money.
+The return of the U.S., once the agency’s biggest funder, is expected to face a vote by its 193 member states next month, according to a UNESCO diplomat.

 The decision is a big financial boost to the United Nations Educational, Scientific and Cultural Organization, known for its World Heritage program as well as projects to fight climate change and teach girls to read.